hunter-komatsu/coding-interview-delivery-service/README.md

 }
 ```

-... and another which takes a userId and a locationId then generates estimated arrival times:

 ## Arrival Time Service

+A service which takes a userId and destination locationId as input, then generates an arrival time estimate for the user to arrive at that location.

 * url : https://webhook.site/5d993174-387e-4153-99b0-da679408e730
 * method: POST